 Similarly, there are some limitations concerning sizes and types of files.
 So make sure you use only the supported ones.
 Or think about uploading them as zips.
 For example, if you are hosting a virtual meeting, you will need marketing materials that usually come in large file formats.
-Compressing them as zips is a great way to not overload your drive.
+Compressing them as zips is a great way to not overload your Google Drive.

-7) Check the status of your GD
+9) Check the status of your Google Drive

 If you’re not a Google Workspace user, don’t worry.
 There are other ways to check the current status of your GD.
-For example, you may use one of the third-party detectors that update internet users on any issues on GD servers.
+For example, you may use one of the third-party detectors that update Internet users on any issues on GD servers.
 Downdetector is my favorite one as it provides the freshest info.
 Plus, it specifies the most reported problems right now like the app is not loading or sync issues.
 You may try alternative apps too: Is It Down Right Now, Down for Everyone or Just Me, or Outage Report.

 Last but not least…

-Many users choose Google Drive as their storage because of its security and advanced features.
+Many users choose Google Drive as their storage space because of its security and advanced features.
 But like any other program, GD is not ideal.
 And different errors arise when you use it regularly.

-Here at Pics.io, we genuinely hope that our post was useful to you, and you managed to solve your problem.
+Here at Pics.io, we genuinely hope that our post was useful to you, and that you managed to solve your problem.
 Consider backing up your GD account with an advanced DAM solution that will allow you to manage your assets like a pro.
 Also, take a look at Pics.io integration with Google Drive.